ricardorompar/boundary-ansible-demo/README.md

 - Credentials are injected using Vault
 - Ansible playbook execution

-In this example the playbook only does a basic ping from every server in the inventory.
+In this example, the playbook only does a basic ping and prints a message from every server in the inventory.

 ## Prerequisites
 In order to execute this workflow you'll need to have installed or configured the following resources and apps: